AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 {{< math.inline >}}
 <p>
 The primary function of a mask in deep reinforcement learning is to filter out impossible or unavailable actions.
-For example, in Starcraft II and Dota 2 the total number of actions for each time step is \(10^{26}\) and \(1,837,080\).
+For example, in Starcraft II and Dota 2 the total number of actions for each time step is \(10^{26}\) and \(1,837,080\), respectively.
 However, each time step's possible action space is a small percentage of the available action space.
 There are thus two advantages to using masking.
 The first one is to avoid giving invalid actions to the environment.
-The second is that it is a simple method that helps to manage the vast spaces of action by reducing them.
+The second one is that it is a simple method that helps to manage the vast spaces of action by reducing them.
 </p>
 {{</ math.inline >}}